ucusergit/project1/README.md

     ![lighthouse test result for chemistry page](assets/readmeimages/lh_math.png) <br>

-## Deployment
+## Deployment <br>

+### Github Pages
 * The site was deployed to Github Pages following the steps below:
     * Log in to Github account, accessing project1 and navigate to settings.
     * Navigate to pages and change the branch to main and save.
+    * The page will automatically refresh
-    * This creates the Github Pages link on the first page on the right.
+    * Scrool again down and the Github Pages [link](https://ucusergit.github.io/project1/mathematics.html) will be on the first page on the right.

 The deployed website can be found here: [The History of Muslim Scientists](https://ucusergit.github.io/project1/mathematics.html)
 <br>

+### Forking the Github Repository

+It was not possible to fork the Github repository.
+The Fork button was inactive and a message was displayed that the forking is not possible because I own this repository and I am not a member of any organization.

 ## Credits